simon871028/PTT-Dcard-Crawler/README.md

 # PTT-Dcard-Crawler
-Extract needed data from PTT and Dcard, the load the collected data into postgresql database.
+Extract needed data (titles and href of the articles) from specific forums in PTT and Dcard, then load the collected data into postgresql database.